PrashantDhungana/Snap-N-Pin/README.md

 3. Click and drag to select the area
 4. Release to capture

+### Taking a Full-page Screenshot
+1. Click the extension icon
+2. Choose "Full-page Screenshot"
+3. Wait for the capture process to complete
+4. Use the export options to save in your preferred format

 ### Managing Pinned Screenshots
 - **Move**: Drag the title bar
+- **Resize**: Drag the bottom-right corner
+- **Reset Size**: Double-click the title bar
-- **Pin Across Tabs**: Click the 📌 button to toggle Picture-in-Picture mode
+- **Pin Across Tabs**: Click the 📌 button
 - **Save**: Click the 💾 button
+- **Copy**: Click the 📋 button
 - **Close**: Click the ✕ button or exit PiP mode

 ## Technical Details